stadium-software/repeater-datagrid/README.md

 **Notable features**

-- Can be used with any connector (database or Web Service)
+- Can be used with any connector (Database or Web Service)
 - Works with data sources of any size
 - Provides for sorting and paging
 - Configurable / selectable page size